Do you want to know how to self-publish a book or an ebook?

 Self-publish because you can

-The keys no longer belong to publishing companies, who were the publishing lock keepers for decades.
+The keys no longer belong to publishing companies, which were the publishing lock keepers for decades.

 Everyone today has the ability, means, and freedom to express themselves in writing and publishing a book.